dulnikovsky/magicstompfrenzy/README.md

 ## Introduction

-MagicstompFrenzy is a editor for Magicstomp multieffect processor by YAMAHA.
+MagicstompFrenzy is an editor for Magicstomp multieffect processor by YAMAHA.
 It works on MacOS, Linux and Windows

 ## Installation